 Annual Flower Trends for Florida Homeowners Associations

 Most people think that an annual flower is one that will last for a period of one year, and then you must replant.
-The truth is that most annuals in Florida will survive for one season, and you have to time the planting of your annuals so they bloom during that season.
+The truth is that most Florida annual flowers will survive for one season, and you have to time the planting of your annuals so they bloom during that season.
+Here are some of the best flowers to grow in Florida.

 The begonia is a hardy plant that will produce flowers from early spring until they are bitten by frost in the fall or winter.
 They rarely get taller than one foot, and they can be planted in full sun or in partial shade.